diyasrawat/AMD_AI_Scheduling_Assistant/README.md

 get_user_availability: Retrieves available time slots for a user on a given date.
 getAttendeesAvailableSlots: Aggregates availability for multiple attendees.
 getTimeAndDateUsingEmail: Uses AI to parse email content and extract meeting details.

-Known Issues

-Datetime Error: The get_user_availability function contains an error where datetime.datetime is incorrectly used (e.g., datetime.datetime.combine).
-This needs to be fixed by removing the redundant datetime reference.
-Hardcoded Paths: The token file path (/home/user/Keys/) is hardcoded and may need adjustment for different environments.
-AI Model Dependency: The application relies on an external AI model API at http://localhost:8000/v1.
-Ensure this service is running and accessible.

-Future Improvements

-Fix the datetime.datetime error in the calendar functions.
-Enhance error handling for invalid token files or API connectivity issues.
-Implement logic to suggest alternative meeting slots when attendees are unavailable.
-Add support for multiple time zones beyond Asia/Kolkata.
-Containerize the application using Docker for easier deployment.

 License
 This project is licensed under the MIT License.